 Configure automated builds from GitHubEstimated reading time: 6 minutes

-If you’ve previously linked Docker Hub to your GitHub account, you’ll be able to skip to Creating an Automated Build.
+If you’ve previously linked Docker Hub to your GitHub account, skip to Creating an Automated Build.

 Linking Docker Hub to a GitHub account

 Note: Automated Builds currently require read and write access since Docker Hub needs to set up a GitHub service hook.
 We have no choice here, this is how GitHub manages permissions.
-We do guarantee nothing else will be touched in your account.
+We do guarantee nothing else is touched in your account.

-In order to set up an Automated Build of a repository on GitHub, you need to link Docker Hub to your GitHub account.
-This will allow the registry to see your GitHub repositories.
+To set up an Automated Build of a repository on GitHub, you need to link Docker Hub to your GitHub account.
+This allows the registry to see your GitHub repositories.

 To add, remove or view your linked account, log in to your Docker Hub account.
 Select Settings > Linked Accounts & Services.